-There’s no dearth of cheap food in LA, especially on the Eastside.
-So if you’re looking for somewhere to host a celebratory meal—or drown your sorrows—after a Dodgers game, check out our list of the best budget places to eat and drink near Dodger Stadium, from dive bars and taco trucks to al fresco dining and fancy brews.
-No matter your budget or your palate, there’s a spot on here that’s sure to please—unless you’re rooting for the opposite team, in which case, our advice is to get out of the 'hood as fast as you can.
+There’s no dearth of affordable food finds in L.A., not to mention drink specials, so if you’re looking for somewhere in Echo Park to host a celebratory meal—or drown your sorrows—after a Dodgers game, check out our list of the best budget-friendly places to eat and drink near Dodger Stadium, from dive bars and taco trucks to alfresco dining and fancy brews.
+No matter your budget or your palate, there’s a spot on here that’s sure to please—unless you’re rooting for the opposite team, in which case, our advice is to get out of the neighborhood as fast as you can.